anapartner-com/quay-registry/README.md

 Notice the stop function (ExecStopPost) showcases the ephemeral nature of containers as the containers are completely removed. <br>
 The first systemd service is to setup the pod (podman pod create), and the next three (3) systemd services will add containers to the pod (--pod=quay-pod), to share networking and other shared resources.
 Only the quay-pod is exposed on the published port (--publish 443:8443).
 No other network port/protocol is exposed <br>
-<b>Side note:<b>  The 'pause' is a special container used so that multiple containers can be launched in a pod, while sharing resources.<br>
+<b>Side note:</b>  The 'pause' is a special container used so that multiple containers can be launched in a pod, while sharing resources.<br>

 systemctl cat    quay*.service --no-pager <br>